SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Playback.md

 ## Custom player items

+The previous examples use a ``PlayerItem/simple(url:metadata:trackerAdapters:configuration:)`` player item, but you can create your own.

-Pillarbox provides a way to retrieve a content URL and related metadata from any service:
+Here is how to retrieve a content URL and related metadata from any service:

 1. Write a publisher which retrieves the URL to be played as well as any required metadata you might need.
 2. Map the result of your publisher into an ``Asset``.
 Three categories of assets are provided: